witnessmenow/ESP32-Trinity/FAQ.md

 All other ESP32 pins are used by the matrix

-###  Can I connect a SPI sensor/device to the shield?
+### Can I connect a SPI sensor/device to the Trinity?

 It is possible to connect SPI devices but some of the default SPI pins are used by the Matrix.
 I have successfully used an SPI device using the following pins: